MukeshSiddh/Vedanta_Planning_WMD_project/README.md

 # Proposed Strategy:

-Initially we have the all jobs with the following attributes:</br>
+Initially we have the all jobs with the following attributes:

-• Initial Data Attributes:
+• **Initial Data Attributes**:
 1. Work Order No
 2. Order crtd date (Date on which the work order is created)
 3. work duration (Time taken to complete that work)